anupamakandala12/XGBoost_ETA-of-Food-Delivery-Agent/README.md

 - Prediction of Estimated time arrival of a food delivery agent using xgboost regressor.
 - Amazon Challenge- Hackerank
 - Achieved Score of 81.79
+-Converted .txt training and testing files to .csv format and used it for data pre-processing.